leinson/csbproject/README.md

 The app was created as a cyber security project for Cyber Security Base, Project I.
 It has many intended vulnerabilities and security issues – please be mindful of this if you test or use the app.
-The project is done with Python and Django.
+The project is done with Python and Django's starter template.

 ## Instructions